Visualizing Complex Functions

 Despite the name, complex numbers are easier to understand than they sound.
 A complex number is actually made of two numbers, or components, a real component and an imaginary component.
 Think of a complex number as a point on a 2D plane, instead of the usual real number line.

-The reason \(i\) is because with it all polynomials have a root.
+A big reason \(i\) is useful is because with it, all polynomials have a root.
 They make taking the square root or logarithm of negative numbers possible and more.
 In fact most functions have a natural extension to the complex domain.
 They also provide way of defining the multiplication and division of 2D vectors, alongside the usual addition and subtraction.

 Imaginary is a poor name for them.
 Gauss’ lateral number is much better.
 They exist and are as useful as negative numbers!